Skip to main content

 Office or meeting room — sensitive discussion No Physical RF detector + manual inspection

-Suspicion of professional surveillance device No Physical detector + professional TSCM sweep
+Suspicion of professional surveillance spy devices No RF detector + professional TSCM sweep

-The following walkthrough uses NoSpy as the primary app and Fing as a secondary Wi-Fi check.
+The following walkthrough uses NoSpy as the primary hidden camera detector and Fing as a secondary Wi-Fi check.
 Total time: around four minutes.
+This approach covers the most common spy camera types found in rental properties.

 Before you open any camera-based scanner, connect your phone to the accommodation’s Wi-Fi.
-Open Fing (or NoSpy’s network tab) and run a device scan.
-Look for anything labelled with a camera or IoT manufacturer name: Hikvision, Reolink, Wyze, TP-Link (Tapo), Yi Technology, Amcrest, or Arlo.
+Open Fing (or NoSpy’s network tab) and run a device scan to detect hidden cameras on the wireless network.
+Look for anything labelled with a security camera or IoT manufacturer name: Hikvision, Reolink, Wyze, TP-Link (Tapo), Yi Technology, Amcrest, or Arlo.
 A smart TV, a router, and your own phone are normal.
-An unrecognised camera-brand device is worth investigating physically.
-Screenshot the device list for reference.
+An unrecognised spy camera-brand device is worth investigating physically.
+Screenshot the device list for reference — this is critical evidence if you find a covert recording device in the rental.

 Turn off the room lights completely.
 Open NoSpy’s IR scanner.
-Move your phone slowly — no faster than you’d pan a video camera — across every surface where a camera could reasonably be hidden: smoke detectors, clock radios, picture frames, vents, USB charger blocks, and any hole or gap facing the bedroom or bathroom.
+Move your phone slowly — no faster than you’d pan a video camera — across every surface where a hidden camera could reasonably be concealed: smoke detectors, alarm clocks, picture frames, vents, USB charger blocks, and any hole or gap facing the bedroom or bathroom.
 Anything that glows white or pink in the IR view that is not an obvious remote control (TV remotes emit IR deliberately) deserves a closer look.
 Common hiding spots found in documented Airbnb incidents: wall clocks, air purifiers, and USB socket adaptors.
+Infrared detection is the fastest way to find hidden cameras with night-vision capability.

-Step 3 — Magnetic sweep of close-up objects (60 seconds)
+Step 3 — Magnetic Scan of Close-Up Objects to Find Spy Cameras (60 seconds)

 Turn the lights back on.
 Open NoSpy’s magnetic scanner.
 Hold your phone 5–10 cm from objects you’re suspicious about — particularly anything that doesn’t need to be there: an extra USB charger, a decorative item facing the bed, a second smoke detector.
-A genuine camera will cause a localised spike in the µT reading as you bring the phone within a few centimetres.
+A genuine hidden camera or spy device will cause a localised spike in the µT reading as you bring the phone within a few centimetres.
 A general background rise that doesn’t sharpen as you get closer is more likely to be ordinary electronics.
+If you also carry a JMDHKK physical detector, this is the step to use it for a deeper magnetic and RF signal check.

-Step 4 — Physical inspection of high-risk spots
+Step 4 — Physical Inspection of High-Risk Spots for Covert Hidden Cameras

-No app replaces looking.
+No hidden camera detector app replaces looking.
 Check smoke detectors (unscrew or inspect the underside if easily accessible), clock faces, and any small hole or gap pointing at the bed, bathroom mirror, or shower.
-A torch or the phone’s flashlight helps: shine it at a 45-degree angle toward any suspicious object — a lens will produce a circular reflection not present in the surrounding material.
-This is the technique Glint Finder automates, but it’s also quick to do by eye.
+A torch or the phone’s flashlight helps: shine it at a 45-degree angle toward any suspicious object — a camera lens will produce a circular reflection not present in the surrounding material.
+This lens reflection technique is exactly what Glint Finder automates, but it’s also quick to do by eye in any hotel room or rental property.
+This is also worth doing in changing rooms or any enclosed space where covert recording is a concern.

-Finding a camera doesn’t mean acting immediately and impulsively — the steps you take in the first few minutes can affect whether the responsible person is ever identified.
-Here’s the sequence that maximises evidence preservation without putting you at further risk.
+Finding a hidden camera doesn’t mean acting immediately and impulsively — the steps you take in the first few minutes can affect whether the person responsible is ever identified.
+Here’s the sequence that maximises evidence preservation without putting you at further risk when your anti-spy scan returns a genuine find.

 Situation Immediate action Who to contact

-Hotel room Do not touch; notify front desk immediately and request a different room Hotel management + local police if device confirmed
+Hotel room Do not touch; notify front desk immediately and request a different room Hotel management + local police if hidden camera confirmed

 Rental property (long stay) Document everything; consult a solicitor before confronting the landlord Local police; housing authority if tenancy dispute